-This site provides Dr. Marino’s scientific publications and presentations dealing with electromagnetic fields, neurophysiology, the musculoskeletal system, and sleep research
+This site provides Dr. Marino’s scientific publications and presentations dealing with electromagnetic fields, neurophysiology, the musculoskeletal system, sleep research, and biomedical signal processing.

 Andrew A. Marino, PhD, JD